romulusae/romulus/index.md

 Romulus is composed of 4 variants, each using the tweakable block cipher Skinny-128/384+ internally:
 - Romulus-N, a nonce-based AEAD (NAE)
 - Romulus-M, a nonce misuse-resistant AEAD (MRAE)
-- Romulus-TEDT, a leakage-resilient AEAD
+- Romulus-T, a leakage-resilient AEAD
 - Romulus-H, a hash function

-In addition, we propose two leakage-resilient AEAD variants: Romulus-LR and Romulus-TEDT.

 # Team